 Step 4: Get Your Kitten Checked By A Vet

 Apart from ensuring that your in-residence pet or pets are in tip-top shape, you also need to ensure that your kitten is feeling good inside out.

 As such, getting your kitty checked on the same day after picking her up and before going home is ideal.

 7 Tips On How To Make Kitten-Cat Introductions More Positive

-On the day you have to introduce a new kitty to everyone, you and your family members might feel thrilled, but your adult, existing cat may feel just the opposite.
+The new cat’s home, yay!
+You and your family members might feel thrilled, but your adult cat may feel just the opposite.